Welcome to Part Four of our Web Site Traffic Blueprint article series, where we explain how to create an automated traffic machine using WordPress.

 How do you do all of this?

-Simple … first, set up your site as explained in Part 2.
-Then, get it all configured as described in Part Three.
-Once all of this is in place, you then connect all of the dots with plugins.
+Simple … first, set up your site as described in Part Two.
+Then, configure your site settings as described in Part 3.
+Once all of this is in place, you can then connect all of the dots using plugins like the ones discussed in the following section.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a look now at some WordPress plugins that can help to:
+Let’s take a brief look at a few traffic-generation WordPress plugins that can be used to:

-- Post content automatically to social sites and social bookmarking websites
+- Distribute content automatically to social sites and social bookmarking websites

-You can get your posts automatically distributed to sites like Tumblr, Facebook, Twitter, Google+, LinkedIn and more as soon as you publish your content using a plugin like JetPack.
+You can get your posts automatically distributed to sites like Twitter, Facebook, Tumblr, LinkedIn, GooglePlus and more as soon as you publish your content using a WordPress plugin like JetPack.

 Download URL: https://jetpack.com/

-After installing Jetpack, connect the plugin to the WordPress.com account set up in Part Three …
+After installing Jetpack, connect the plugin to the WordPress.com account you set up in Part 3 …

 (Make sure the Jetpack plugin is connected to your WordPress.com account)